boyvolcano/academic-kickstart/content/authors/admin/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "renxuandi@pku.edu.cn"
+email: "sycpku@pku.edu.cn"

 ---
-I am a final year undergraduate student in Turing Class, Peking University, advised by Prof. {{% staticref "https://xiongyingfei.github.io" "newtab" %}}Yingfei Xiong{{% /staticref %}}.
-I also worked with Prof. {{% staticref "http://jhc.sjtu.edu.cn/~hongfeifu" "newtab" %}}Hongfei Fu{{% /staticref %}} and Prof. {{% staticref "https://sites.google.com/site/bingkai314159/" "newtab" %}}Bingkai Lin{{% /staticref %}} this summer.
+I am second-year Ph.D. student in PKU-PLL, School of Computer Science, Peking University.
+I am currently advised by Prof. Yingfei Xiong.
+I also worked with Prof. Hongfei Fu and Prof. Bingkai Lin.
 I am interested in problems about programs and programming languages, especially in program synthesis, decision procedures and probabilistic program verification.
+I also have some work on inapproximatability under the parameterized complexity regime.